Saving & Spending Budgeting & Expenses

 4. Set goals

-Once you have you have a picture of your income and expenses and are tracking your spending, it's a good idea to set some financial goals.
-A good way to start is to make a list of both short- and long-term goals.
+Once you have a picture of your income, expenses, and spending, set concrete financial goals.
+A good way to start is to make a list of both short- and long-term targets.

 5. Make a budgeting plan

-Now that you know where your money is going and have identified your goals, you can create a budgeting plan to make sure you have enough money to make everything happen.
+Now that you know where your money is going and have identified your goals, you can create a budgeting plan to ensure you have enough money to make everything happen.

 6. Track and review your budget regularly

 Having a budget and sticking to it are two very different things.
-Part of your budgeting process involves regularly reviewing it to make sure you're keeping your spending within the limits you set for yourself.
+Part of your budgeting process involves regularly reviewing it to make sure you're keeping your spending within the limits you set.

 Expenditures have a way of creeping up when you're not looking.
-Groceries get more expensive, the price of utilities rises, and you think adding one more subscription won't matter that much.
+Groceries get more expensive, the price of utilities rises, and you think adding one more subscription won't matter.

 On the flip side, your income may change as well.
-Maybe you've gotten a raise (more money) or have to pay a lot of money for your company's health insurance plan (less money).
+Maybe you've gotten a raise (more money) or have to pay a lot for your company's health insurance plan (less money).

 There are a variety of ways to go about building a budget, and some are more stringent or complex than others.